ES EN

 Dark blue = rain / Pink = Bubblicious gum, strawberry yoghurt / yellow = fruit, autumn / Light blue = clean clothes / Violet = fruit punch

-(Source: Taken from this comment on Reddit/Synesthesia.
+(Source: Taken from this comment on the Synesthesia subReddit.
 2020.)

-Light blue = a smell of silk, dry late afternoon air / Yellow = the smell of the sun on a summer afternoon / White and also light grey = spaciousness, freedom, very neutral / Black: a dark, dry, square, low smell / Lilac = very synthetic, high, happy, like cheap yoghurt / Bright pink = like a perfume, hard to describe, roses and violets perhaps?, deliciously diagonal, a beautiful smell but strong
+Light blue = a smell of silk, dry late afternoon air / Yellow = the smell of sunlight on a summer afternoon / White and also light grey = spaciousness, freedom, very neutral / Black: a dark, dry, square, low smell / Lilac = very synthetic, high, happy, like cheap yoghurt / Bright pink = like a perfume, hard to describe, roses and violets perhaps?, deliciously diagonal, a beautiful smell but strong

 (Source: Pau 365, my own experience with colour-to-smell synesthesia which consistently occurred when I developed hyperosmia during a period of my life, greatly heightening both my sense of smell and my synesthesia)